danielPaulinoMesquita/rocketseat-next/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Command to create project
+* yarn create next-app ignews

+### Commands Available to run application
+yarn dev
+Starts the development server.

+yarn build
+Builds the app for production.

+yarn start
+Runs the built app in production mode.

+* for begin, it is suggested begin: yarn dev

 ## Getting Started

 First, run the development server:

+###OBS:
+###NEXT is REACT, but with more some things.
+* Next apply the concept of SSR (Server side rendering)

 ```bash
 npm run dev